Three Minute Thesis Contest

 Visit 3mt.wsu.edu/rules for judging criteria and specific guidelines.

-The CAS qualifying event is limited to doctoral students.
+The CAS qualifying event is limited to doctoral students endorsed by their academic chair or director.
 Click here for details.

 Contact the Office of the Dean at firstname.lastname@example.org or 509-335-4581.

-Six graduate students are scheduled to participate in the CAS Three Minute Thesis qualifying round:
+Six graduate students participated in the 2017 CAS Three Minute Thesis qualifying round.